rotki/docs/usage-guides/address-book.md

 ## Import multiple address books (CSV)

 You can add multiple address book entries at once with CSV import.
-You can find the menu in the three-dots menu here.
+You can find the menu in the three dots `⋮` menu here.

 ![Import Address Book Entries](/images/import_addressbook_entries.png)